swantan/BIO594_Assignments/FinalProject_Workflow.md

 ##### Read alignment to human genome
 > Perform in original working directory </br>
-> In this step, HISAT2 and StringTie will be used, hence, make sure to do installation
+> In this step, HISAT2 and SAM Tool will be used, hence, make sure to do installation
-> A genome annotation file will be needed in StringTie, make sure to get this file prior running StringTie
 ```
 conda install -c bioconda hisat2
 mkdir genome